What is Centers for Medicare & Medicaid Services (CMS) Patient Access and Payer Data exchange Rule?

 How will it work?

 Last year, CMS established an “open” Application Programming Interface (API) for developers to create apps that can help beneficiaries access their data and to help health care systems exchange information in an interoperable format.
-This “Blue Button 2.0 API” is similar to an app store for a smart phone except it is designed for health care systems instead.
-Openly-published APIs are accessible to third-party applications and developers.
+The API is like an app store for a smart phone except it is designed for health care systems instead.
+Openly published APIs are accessible to third-party applications, developers, and payers.
 CMS says that over 1,500 developers are building apps with various purposes within this API.

 What do you need to do?